Many local groups and committees are involved in discussions on the airport's operation

 The trial will be approved by the CAA.
 It is being prepared according to the CAA requirements for trials described in CAP1616.

 Gatwick has engaged with representatives of industry and local communities from the NMB, Gatwick Airport Consultative Committee, Flight Operations & Performance Safety Committee and NATMAG while developing the trial.
-This will continue up to, during and after the trial.
+This will continue throughout the trial.

 How can I complain during the trial?